New Politics (band)

 New Politics is a Danish rock band from Copenhagen, formed in 2009.
-It currently consists of David Boyd, Søren Hansen, and Louis Vecchio.
+It consists of David Boyd, Søren Hansen, and Louis Vecchio.
 The band's sound has been described as a blend of "punk, pop, and electronically induced dance rock".
-They have released five albums: New Politics in 2010, A Bad Girl in Harlem in 2013, Vikings in 2015, Lost in Translation in 2017 and An Invitation to an Alternate Reality in 2019 and are best known for their singles "Yeah Yeah Yeah" and "Harlem".
+They have released five albums: New Politics in 2010, A Bad Girl in Harlem in 2013, Vikings in 2015, Lost in Translation in 2017 and An Invitation to an Alternate Reality in 2019.
+They are best known for their singles "Yeah Yeah Yeah" and "Harlem".